 You can use your Indego key fob, phone number look-up, or credit card look-up to check out an Indego electric bike, the same way you check out any other Indego bike.

 How fast does the Indego electric bike go?

-Indego electric bikes provide pedal assistance up to a speed of 17 miles per hour.
+Indego electric bikes provide pedal assistance up to speeds of 17 miles per hour.
 The motor in the electric bike only provides assistance when you pedal.

-What do I do if an Indego electric bike runs out of battery while I am riding?
+What do I do if an Indego electric bike runs out of battery while I’m riding?

 How old do I have to be to ride an Indego electric bike?